wittmann-hk/OpenEats/README.md

 Next we need to create a `base/local_settings.py` file for configuring your particulate instance.
 Things like your secret key and database settings should go here.

 Now that we have the dependencies.
 We need to setup the DB.
 The default is sqlite, which is fine for dev purposes.
-But if you want something a bit more robust or if you want to run this in a production environment.
+But if you want something a bit more robust or if you want to run this in a production environment you should use something like postgres or mysql.
 The current configuration should work with any database you choose to use.
 See the [django database docs](https://docs.djangoproject.com/en/1.10/ref/settings/#std:setting-DATABASES) for setting up your database.
 As a side note, please make sure that you install any additional drivers that python needs to work with the database that you choose.

 The migrations should all be present in the repo.
 Once the database is installed, migrate all the apps.
 * `./manage.py migrate`